-Mutual funds1 are investment vehicles that are made up of a pool of assets contributed by numerous investors for the purpose of investing in securities such as stocks, bonds and money market instruments.
+Mutual funds1 are a type of pooled investment vehicle.
+Shareholders of a mutual fund invest their money by purchasing shares of the fund.
+The money that they pay for the shares is pooled together and invested in a portfolio of securities, such as stocks, bonds, or money market instruments.
 Mutual funds are professionally managed and operated by money managers, who maintain the portfolio in accordance with the fund's investments objectives as stated in the prospectus.

 Popular investment disciplines which can involve mutual funds include:

-- Dollar cost averaging3: a strategy designed to seek reduced volatility, in which securities, typically mutual funds, are purchased in fixed dollar amounts at regular intervals, regardless of what direction the market is moving.
+- Dollar cost averaging3: a strategy in which securities, typically mutual funds, are purchased in fixed dollar amounts at regular intervals, regardless of what direction the market is moving.
 While this method doesn't guarantee against losses, over time, this can help to reduce the average cost of acquired shares.

 - Target date ("life cycle") investing4: investors choose a fund with a specified target date near a personal need or goal (such as retirement) for which they will need to access their invested funds.
 Though target date investing does not protect against loss of principal, the fund's risk exposure is gradually reduced as a target date draws nearer to prepare for the approaching liquidity needs.

 Mutual funds built on HSBC's global capabilities